kaungmyatlwin/delivery-system-eko-frontend/README.md

 This project is intended for Amity Coding Test

+# Web Demo
+Demo for this project can be viewed at https://delivery-eko-app.kaungmyatlwin.dev/.

 # Installation

 This project is bootstrapped by Create React App.
 The usage is similar.